Peter Graf von der Pahlen: Life

 Peter was born into the Baltic German noble Pahlen family.
 His family had a baronetcy until Emperor Alexander I of Russia bestowed Peter's father, Peter Ludwig von der Pahlen, with the title count for him and his sons. who was an organiser of the assassination of the tsar.
 Peter's brother was Russian diplomat Friedrich Alexander von der Pahlen.

 Joining the army at an early age, Palen in 1798 he was promoted to the rank of Colonel and in 1800 to Major General.

-Highly decorated for his command in the Polish campaign of the Napoleonic Wars (1806-1807), he retired from service in 1823.
-Recalled to the army in 1828 for the Russo-Turkish War, he also was a high-ranking Russian commander during the subsequent November Uprising, and notably the Battle of Warsaw (1831).
+Highly decorated for his command in the Polish campaign of the Napoleonic Wars (1806–1807).
+He fought against Napoleon in the Battle of Vitebsk (1812), in 1813 fought at the major Battle of Leipzig.
+Having retired from service in 1823, he was recalled to the army in 1828 for the Russo-Turkish War, he also was a high-ranking Russian commander during the subsequent November Uprising, and notably the Battle of Warsaw (1831).

 Pahlen also served as Russian ambassador to the Kingdom of France from March 11, 1835, to April 8, 1841.